-The one thing I will bet my future on is not giving up.
+The one thing I will bet my future on is not giving up, not giving myself excuses to let things start holding me back.
 Giving up removes the possibilities, even the possibility of luck, from reaching where I want to be.
 The possibility isn’t in my attention so I could be completely unaware of the opportunities around me that could help advance my goals or personal vision.

 The point is that our goals and objectives we don’t meet don’t define us and that our journey it isn’t over until we say it is over.
 If we strive towards our goals still have a chance, until you give up.